 Determine Dog Semen Quality

 How can you tell if a dog’s sperm is good?
-We start with a semen collection and analysis at a laboratory.
+We start with a semen collection and analysis at a laboratory or using the iSperm, a portable dog semen analyzer that helps monitor male fertility and calculates sperm quality, concentration, motility and more.
 A semen analysis should be completed prior to using the semen.
 There are four important and measurable aspects to dog semen quality:

 To perform a semen analysis on a dog the following supplies are used: